sbt/sbt-native-packager/src/sphinx/formats/linux.rst

     // specialized
     linuxPackageMappings += packageMapping( (theFile, "/absolute/path/somefile.txt") ) withPerms("644") asDocs()

-If you want to filter or alter things.
-The example has a lot of things you can _possibly_ do.
-Just pick what you need.
-After this section there are smaller examples, showing how you can implement certain functions.
+To **filter** or **modify** a mapping, you generally create a new mapping by copying an existing one (or occasionally by creating a new blank one), then filter or modify it, and then return that filtered or modified mapping.
+Here's an example that shows a number of things you can *possibly* do.
+See the next section for specifc examples.
+(Basic scala collections operations are used in the code)

 .. code-block:: scala